 📃Ingredient notes and substitutions

-- Galangal - an optional ingredient, but I highly recommend adding it if you can find it.
+- Galangal - Optional, but I highly recommend adding it if you can find it.
+This aromatic gives the paste tons of flavor.

 - Lemongrass - We will only be using the tender white core.
 Peel away the tough outer leaves using your fingers, then slice 2 inches off the lower bulb.
 Roughly chop them into smaller pieces before using them.
 Alternatively, you can substitute it with 2 tablespoons of lemongrass paste.